-Significant Financial Interest of an Employee: Significant financial interest means anything of monetary value in excess of \$5,000 owned or payable to an Employee, including:
+Significant Financial Interest of an Employee: Significant financial interest means anything of monetary value in excess of \$5,000 owned or payable to an Employee, including but not limited to:

-- A. Salary, royalties, commissions, consulting fees or honoraria and/or any other form of compensation for services which is directly or indirectly paid or payable to the Employee while on-duty by an entity other than the university or an affiliate or instrumentality of the university. - B. Equity interests such as stocks and stock options and other ownership interests which: - 1.
-Represent more than five percent ownership interest in any single entity; and - 2.
-Do not comprise widely held, publicly available, diversified investment funds over which the Employee does not and has no ability to exercise control; and
+- A. Salary, royalties, commissions, consulting fees or honoraria and/or any other form of compensation for services which is directly or indirectly paid or payable to the Employee while on-duty by an entity other than the University or an affiliate or instrumentality of the University. - B. Equity interests such as stocks and stock options and other ownership interests which: - 1.
+Exceed \$5,000 in value or represent more than five percent ownership interest in any single entity; and

-- 3. Are not held in a blind trust where the Employee has no knowledge of trust assets. - C. Intellectual property rights, such as patents and copyrights and royalties from those rights.
+- 2. Do not comprise widely held, publicly available, diversified investment funds over which the Employee does not and has no ability to exercise control; and - 3.
+Are not held in a blind trust where the Employee has no knowledge of trust assets. - C. Intellectual property rights, such as patents and copyrights and royalties from those rights.